 Case 2: Triage Brain Atrophy Report

 The TBA report is included so clinicians can quickly identify swelling in the whole brain, and brain regions, particularly the frontal and temporal lobes as seen in some severe COVID-19 cases.
-For encephalitis, clinicians can quickly review volumes for the whole brain, individual lobes, and numerous structures relevant to COVID-19 providing an immediate overview from both a global and individual structure perspective.
+For encephalitis, clinicians can quickly review volumes for the whole brain, individual lobes, and numerous structures relevant to COVID-19 neurological manifestations, providing an immediate overview from both a global and individual structure perspective.